mate-academy/jv-oop-advanced/checklist.md

 Remove all redundant empty lines, be careful :)

 #### Don't use abstract classes to set behaviour for classes
 Abstract classes and interfaces have different use cases.
-Try to figure out when to use both in this task by yourself.
+Try to areaCalculator out when to use both in this task by yourself.
 If you're blocked [this](https://stackoverflow.com/a/479168) may give you a hint.

 #### Don't use verbs for class/interface names